DiZco12/DiZco12-s-Lightweight-Lore-Friendly-Overhaul/LISTOFCHANGES.md

  - The section of houses will have convicts around them and dead Primm residents, which will likely draw players' attention
  - There's one extra NCR Trooper guarding the bridge
  - The Speech check when threatening Johnson for info is now a Terrifying Presence/Intimidation check
+ - The Escaped Convicts don't have absurd amounts of NCR Money

 ## Nipton
  - One of the houses has a unfortunate scene